Let's run through what foods you can include in your breastfeeding diet to support breast milk production.

 Nourishing Foods to Help Increase Breast Milk Production

 Eating a balanced diet with lots of vegetables, fruit, grains, and protein – as well as staying hydrated – is vital for everyone’s health and wellbeing.
 But it’s especially important when you’re breastfeeding your baby or expressing breast milk to give to them in a bottle.

 When you’re exclusively breastfeeding, it’s recommended that you eat between 300 and 400 extra calories a day.
 Breastfeeding parents are also advised to take a daily vitamin D supplement.

 While there's no one 'magic' food that is scientifically proven to boost breast milk supply, some parents swear that certain foods can help to produce more breast milk.
 On the other hand, there are some foods and drinks that you should avoid or limit when breastfeeding.

-These foods are sometimes referred to as lactogenic foods or galactagogues.
+Foods like dark leafy veggies, ginger, garlic, lean meat, legumes, nuts and whole grains are sometimes referred to as lactogenic foods or galactagogues.
 They contain specific nutrients that support the production of the hormone prolactin and therefore boost lactation and breast milk supply.
 They include…

 - Dark, leafy vegetables: Veggies like lettuce, kale, spinach, and broccoli contain lots of nutrients and phytoestrogens that could potentially have a positive effect on your breast milk supply.